thenickdude/wacom-driver-fix/Readme.md

 If your tablet supports touch, touch the tablet with your finger, it should again prompt you to grant permissions.
 On the Accessibility page, tick the `ConsumerTouchDriver` or `WacomTouchDriver` entry.

-For Intuos 3 and Cintiq tablets, the driver might only appear on the Input Monitoring page, and you may need to reboot a second time for it to appear on the Accessibility page too.
+With some tablets, the driver might only appear on the Input Monitoring page, and you may need to reboot a second time for it to appear on the Accessibility page too.

 **If your Wacom preference pane, pen support, or touch support is not yet working, or the entries never appeared in the